ivorypay-org/vault-plugin-secrets-secp256k1/README.md

 ![Overview](/resources/overview.png)

-The plugin only exposes the following endpoints to enable the client to generate signing keys for the secp256k1 curve suitable for signing Ethereum transactions, list existing signing keys by their names and addresses, and a `/sign` endpoint for each account.
+The plugin only exposes the following endpoints to enable the client to generate signing keys for the secp256k1 curve.
+List existing signing keys by their id, and a `/sign` endpoint for each account.
 The generated private keys are saved in the vault as a secret.
 It never gives out the private keys.

 ## Build
 These dependencies are needed: